-Followed by the soup, which was a vegetarian clear soup with bamboo pith.
-Very simple and real, but nothing really special about this soup.
+Followed a vegetarian clear soup with bamboo pith.
+Very simple and real tastes.

-Tomato fried with eggs (番茄炒蛋) is a very traditonal homecook dish at most of the Chinese families, and i swear this is the most special version i have had so far.
+Tomato fried with eggs (番茄炒蛋) is a very traditional home-cooking dish at most of Chinese families, and i swear this is the most special version i have had so far.

 The next dish in the 880 set was also an egg dish - steamed bean curd with eggs, topped with gingko, peach gum and white truffle oil.
 Unlike the common steamed eggs i have had, this one was quite firm, like firm tofu.
 But there was nothing special on the taste side.